IBM-Cloud/DevOps-Services-Docs/tutorials/integrations_ui/index.md

 1. In the App Details page, navigate to the Integrations section.
 2. Expand the **SLACK** section.
 3. Enter the authentication token for your Slack account.
 For instructions about how to locate this token, see [Slack authentication](https://api.slack.com/web#authentication).
 4. Enter the name of the Slack channel to send notifications to about build results from your delivery pipleine.
 You can use an existing, archived, or new channel.
+If the specified Slack channel doesn't already exist, it is created.
+If the specified Slack channel is currently archived, it is reactivated.

 <a name='configure_sauce_labs'></a>